2016 United States presidential debates: Speaking time

-Overall, Clinton spoke for 107 seconds longer than Trump.
+Overall, Clinton spoke for 107 seconds more than Trump.

 Polling

 The following polls were conducted prior to each of the respective debates, and determined the candidates who participated in each debate.

 Candidates in green participated in the debate, while those in red were excluded.
 Italics denotes the leading candidate in the respective poll.

 First presidential debate

 The following polls were the most recent conducted prior to September 16, 2016, the polling deadline for both the first presidential debate and only vice presidential debate:

 Second presidential debate

 The following polls were the most recent conducted prior to October 4, 2016, the polling deadline for the second presidential debate:

 Third presidential debate

 The following polls were the most recent conducted prior to October 14, 2016, the polling deadline for the third presidential debate:

 Debate list

 All presidential debates (including the vice presidential debate) ran from 9:00 p.m. to 10:30 p.m.
 EDT.